 What Is A Postgraduate Student?
 A Definition

-of them are postgraduates.
-In simple terms, a postgraduate student is anyone who is studying a course, including a masters course, an MPhil and a PhD, that requires an undergraduate degree as part of the entry requirements.
+a million of them are postgraduates.
+In simple terms, a postgraduate student is anyone who is studying a postgraduate course, including a masters course, an MPhil and a PhD, that requires an undergraduate degree as part of the entry requirements.

 There are a few different ways that postgraduate students can study and it doesn't matter if they work full-time or part-time as well as study they are all postgraduate students.